 During the year Gus spent in the Helmand province the Marine Corps actually did by the book COIN operations using a completely unsustainable deployment cycle that, while it was being sustained, was the most impressive damn thing you have ever seen.
 In 2010 when I moved into Lashkar Gah as the regional manager for a USIAD sponsored Civil Development Program, I drove the roads from Lash to Nawa, to Khanashin and to Marjha wearing local clothes in a local beater with a modest security detail and had no issues.
 The people seemed happy, business was thriving, the poppy harvests returning serious cash into the local economy.

-Jagran (Major in Dari) Gus and his six Marine (and 1 corpsman) Civil Affairs Team were yet another combat enabler for the 1st Battalion 5th Marines counterinsurgency battle.
+Jagran (Major in Dari) Gus and his six Marine (and 1 corpsman) Civil Affairs Team were combat enablers for the 1st Battalion 5th Marines counterinsurgency battle.
 The weapon they employed was cash money, they were the carrot that offered to help the Afghan people.
 The Marines in the line companies were the stick and they were everywhere, deployed in little squad size patrol bases in every corner of the district.
 Gus and his team did as much patrolling as the grunts which they needed to do in order to deploy the money weapon.
 There are few times and few places in Marine Corps history where a major gets to be a gunfighter but that is what the civil affairs team in the Helmand had to do.
 He was a lucky man to get such a hard corps gig, he could have been deployed to a firm base support role and never left the wire, a fate worse than death for an infantryman.

 Jagran Gus tells some great stories about everyday life in rural Afghanistan.
 I spent much time there myself and appreciate his depiction of normal Afghans going about their business.
 Sometimes that business involves shooting at Marines for cash and there is an interesting story about catching some teenagers in the act and letting them go to the custody of their elders after the district governor chewed them out.